TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-There is a directory named `"project"` and the user.txt flag, but we can't get it:
+There is a directory named `"project"` and the user.txt flag, but we can't get it.

 <br />